pauleveritt/kotlin_for_python/docs/classes/index.rst

 .. code-block:: kotlin

     class Example {
+        val greeting = "Hi there!"

         private fun sayHi() {
-            println("Hi there!")
+            println(greeting)
         }
     }

 Now ``Example.sayHi`` is private, that means that that function is not accessible outside of the Example class.
+Whilst ``Example.greeting`` is public, so its accessible outside of the class.

-2) Creating instance of a class
+1) Creating instance of a class

-to access that method we must initialise that class
+To access that method, we have to initialise the class:

 that can be done like so: